Skip to content

 A bachelor's degree from a regionally accredited U.S. college or university, or the equivalent from an international college or university

-An undergraduate GPA of 3.0 on a 4.0 scale.
-Applicants who do not have a 3.0 GPA may be required to submit a GRE or GMAT score.
+3.0 minimum undergraduate GPA (applicants who do not meet this criteria may be required to submit a GRE or GMAT score)

-Two professional letters of recommendation from individuals who can evaluate your ability to perform graduate level coursework
+One letter of recommendation from an individual who can evaluate your ability to perform graduate level coursework

 Resume